How to install Omada Software Controller on Linux system

 Run command line window

-For Ubuntu / Debian: Press Ctrl + Alt + T on your keyboard to open the Command Line Window.
-Then, you can input the commands listed below to install your Omada Software Controller.
+For Ubuntu / Debian: Click Ctrl + Alt + T on your keyboard to wake up Command Line Window.
+Then you can input the commands in the following installation guides to install your Omada Software Controller.

 Install OpenJDK

-Omada Software Controller for Linux supports Java-64bit version 8 and above.
-In the following steps, we will guide you through installing OpenJDK 8 and OpenJDK 11 on your system.
-You can choose the version to install based on your requirements.
+Omada Software Controller for Linux (version 5.15.20 below) support Java-64bit version 8 and above.
+Here we help you install the OpenJDK 8 and OpenJDK 11 on your system.
+You can choose the version to install according to your needs.

 sudo apt install –y openjdk-8-jre-headless